How to Support Your Baby’s Feeding Journey: Combining Spoon Feeding and Baby-Led Weaning

 Use a Wide-Base Spoon: Select a spoon with an easy-to-grip handle and a wide base to help your baby hold it securely - Check out our products page for recommended tools!

 Preload the Spoon: Scoop thicker purees or mashes onto the spoon and hand it to your baby.
-This encourages them to bring the spoon to their mouth independently.
+This encourages them to bring the spoon to their mouth independently to feed themselves (exactly what BLW is all about).

 Introduce Finger Foods: Alongside purees, offer soft, age-appropriate finger foods like avocado slices, steamed carrot sticks, or banana pieces.

-Encourage Chewing Practice: Gradually introduce lumpier purees and soft solids to support oral motor skill development.
+Encourage Chewing Practice: Gradually introduce lumpier purees and soft solids to support oral motor skill development, ideally by 7 months and before 9 months.

 Key Principles for a Successful Feeding Journey